 - Make periodic follow-up calls to make sure the adoption was successful and/or help with any problems that may arise after the adoption

 Training Requirements: All volunteers are required to attend a volunteer orientation.
-Adoption Counselors are trained in all aspects of the adoption process and also attend a training orientation tailored to Adoption Counseling.
+Adoption Counselors are trained in all aspects of the adoption process.
 Adoption counselors-in- training shadow an experienced adoption counselor, who serves as a mentor until the tranee is ready to complete adoptions independently.

-Time Commitment: Minimum of eight hours per month; volunteers usually sign up for two shifts a month on a Saturday or Sunday from 12pm-4pm.
-Shifts are available from 12-4 at our Sherwood Shelter, offsite adoption centers or by appointment when an adopter calls.
-Weekday afternoon shifts are also available at our Shelter in Sherwood.
+Time Commitment: Minimum of eight hours per month; volunteers usually sign up for one or two shifts a month on a Saturday or Sunday from 12pm-4pm at one of our offsite adoption centers.
+Shifts are also available at our Sherwood Shelter during our open hours.

 Benefits to Volunteer: The rewards from adoption counseling are considerable and long-term: there is joy in helping once homeless cats find loving homes.
 Adoption Counseling is also an excellent opportunity to talk "cats" with different people, as well as an opportunity to educate the public regarding issues such as cat behavior and general issues such as pet overpopulation.